 Governor Lee’s Executive Order no. 30 authorizes the temporary sale of alcoholic beverages for consumption off of the premises by a restaurant through May 29, 2020.

 Because these sales are for consumption off the premises, the liquor-by-the-drink tax imposed by Tenn.
 Code Ann. § 57-4-301 does not apply.
 No liquor-by-the-drink tax should be charged on take-out or delivery sales while the Executive Order is in effect.
 Businesses should not collect the liquor-by-the-drink tax on these sales, either by adding tax to the menu price or including the tax in the menu price.
 Any liquor-by-the-drink taxes that are collected must be remitted to the department.

 Please note that sales and use tax will continue to apply to these sales.

-Through Executive Order No. 15, Governor Bill Lee extended the deadline for obtaining registration renewals that expire in March or April.
-The new deadline for obtaining these renewals is June 15, 2020.
-The Department of Revenue hopes this extension of time will alleviate concerns of motor vehicle registrants so they can focus on their health and safety amid the ongoing COVID-19 situation.
+Governor Bill Lee extended the deadline for obtaining registration renewals that expire in March, April or May to June 15, 2020.
+The Department of Revenue hopes this extension of time will alleviate concerns of motor vehicle registrants so they can focus on their health and safety.